openeventdata/mordecai/README.md

   'word': 'Ottawa'}]
 ```

-`mordecai` requires a running Elasticsearch service with Geonames in it.
+Mordecai requires a running Elasticsearch service with Geonames in it.
 See
 "Installation" below for instructions.

 Installation and Requirements
 --------------------

-Mordecai is on PyPI and can be installed for Python3 with pip:
+Mordecai is on PyPI and can be installed for Python 3 with pip:

 ```
 pip install mordecai